The most common reason I hear from other runners about why they skipped a run is ‘I don’t have the time.’

 But here’s the secret: no one has the time.
 Everyone is busy.

 You make the time.
 Find the time.
 You wrestle time away from other activities and negotiate the time back from others who are stealing it.

 Overcoming Running Excuses: I Don’t Have Time

-Before you bail on a run because you are too busy, ask yourself:
+Before you bail on a run because you are too busy or don’t have the time, ask yourself:

 Really?
 Am I Really Too Busy?

 Podcaster and business guru Tim Ferriss has said staying busy with minutiae is a way to prevent yourself from having to do the things you know you really need to do.

 A to-do list filled with a million piddly chores means you never have to come face to face with the things you know will improve your life, but that are hard, scary, uncomfortable and possibly downright terrifying.